Who is a CU Advocate?

 - Receive invitations to CU events, including CU Advocates-only events with university leadership.

 - Help shape policy and public opinion by using the advocacy tools provide on this site and in advocacy emails.
 These tools will make it easy for you to share your CU message with the media and community members.
-Occasionally we will issue calls to action to contact your legislator when critical issues arise.
+Occasionally the CU Office of Government Relations will issue calls to action to contact your legislator when critical issues arise.
+Find your elected officials .

 - Share your story of CU’s importance to Colorado and to you personally.
 These stories help put a face on the university and will provide compelling evidence for state investment in higher education.